fergusq/tampio/README.md

 In the body, the word `se` can be used to refer to the unnamed parameter.

     Vektorin dimensio on sen komponenttien määrä.

+If the function name is in essive case and is a past passive participle (ie. ending with `-ttuna`/`-ttynä`), it can have an optional second parameter.

 ## Methods